More than 20 years of near faultless service from their old Wemhöner made the choice a simple one when JJO wanted a new, more automated pressing line.

 Production Director, Robert Myers, explains: “You won’t see the name JJO on the kitchens we sell through retailers.
 You might see Avalon Kitchens or Eco Kitchens, Holcombe Bedrooms or Eco Bathrooms – those are our brands – but mostly we brain-box everything and put whatever label the retailer wants on it.

 Employing 310 people and with a turnover of around £40m, JJ Ormerod runs a two-shift system on the manufacturing side, six until two and two until ten, with the warehouse running from eight in the morning until five in the afternoon.
 Efficiency is high on Robert’s agenda.
 He’s also keen on ensuring consistently high standards – a reason, he says, why JJO only works with panel product and vinyl suppliers like Egger, Finsa and Kronospan.
-All manufacturing is done on site in Rawtenstall: “We convert it, cut it, edge it, drill it and package it.
-It’s the same on the vinyl side.
-For our doors, our board comes from Finsa.
-We cut out the blanks, route and profile them, spray, press and package everything.

 ”With prices rising, especially energy prices, Robert has a keen eye on productionenhancing investment opportunities: “We purchased an IMA line in 2003 but over the years we’ve diversified into different markets and had to change some of our machinery to keep pace with demand.
 We changed the first combination line so we could machine smaller panels and get into the bathroom sector.
 The second combination line we changed three years ago, purely because of its age.
 The drills behind it we changed seven years ago to take advantage of developing technology, increase production and reduce manufacturing costs.
-Recently, one of the areas we decided could benefit most from investment was the door pressing line.

 “Back in 2001 we bought a Wemhöner press and it’s served us very well.
 It’s still a very good press, in great condition and we’ve never had any problems with.
 Once you turn it on and it reaches operating temperature, it stays at that temperature and it burns electricity all day long.
 Although we’d never had a problem with it, we knew the newer presses were more energy efficient and could give us both the energy savings we required and the increased production.
 We also wanted an automated solution for vinyl doors, that included automatic trimming of the pressed panels, so along with the Wemhöner press we also invested in a Sittex automatic trimming line.”